Works Register Home Log In Authors

 What is dullness?
 It is the inability for deep thought.
 Such inability arises from the trivial quest for sensual pleasure, from petty arguments, from bustling worldly activity.

-Correct Grasp of the Third Pillar of Wholesome Faith
+Grasping the Third Pillar of Wholesome Faith Correctly

 Wholesome teachers who managed to purify their consciousness deserve veneration and support.